BBQGiraffe/Nitemare-3D-DAT-Extractor/README.md

 ## issues
-when exporting audio from the Windows version of the game, the midi comes out fine, but the sound samples are in a format I can not Identify.
+sound for the Windows version comes out as VOC but is actually PCM, working on fixing.